-Economics was one of the core disciplines, besides business studies and sociology (and law), when the Johannes Kepler University Linz was established in 1966 (under its initial name University for Social Sciences, Economics and Business).
-This was the time of a growing interest in social and economic research, stimulated by hopes that the insights would contribute to a better development of the economy and the society as a whole.
-Until now, the particular focus on applicability of both the theoretical and the empirical work by the members of the Department of Economics reflects this intention.
+In addition to business studies, sociology, and law, economics was one a core disciplines when the Johannes Kepler University Linz was established in 1966 (under its initial name University for Social Sciences, Economics and Business).
+This was an era marked by a growing interest in social and economic research in the hopes that the insight would contribute to better economic development and strengthen society as a whole.
+To date, this particular focus on applicability of both theoretical and empirical work by members at the Department of Economics reflects this intention.

-In the first decades, the Department’s activities were strongly influenced by the founding Professor Kurt Rothschild who retired in 1985.
-Being shaped by his long stay in Great Britain, he attached great importance on the use of precise scientific methods, which at that time was not to be taken as granted at the economics departments in Austria, as a longstanding consequence of the big loss of researchers in the Nazi-era.
+During the first decades, the department’s activities were strongly influenced by its founding professor, Kurt Rothschild, who retired in 1985.
+His ideas and policies were shaped during his long stay in Great Britain and he felt it was very impoprtant to apply accurately precise scientific methods, something that at that time could not be taken for granted at economics departments in Austria on account of a great exodus of scholars and researchers during the Nazi-era.

-Empirical studies related to labor market problems have always been a central theme of the Department’s research, as is documented by the two large projects financed by the Austrian Science Fund, namely “The Labor Market and Unemployment” (headed by Rothschild together with Gunter Tichy of the University of Graz) and “The Austrian Center for Labor Economics and the Analysis of the Welfare State” in the years 2008-2014, headed by Rudolf Winter-Ebmer.
-In addition, numerous important research studies were prepared, relating to various fields, such as International Economics and Public Economics, among many others.
+Research at the department has always focused on empirical studies related to labor market problems, as is documented by two large studies financed by the Austrian Science Fund, namely “The Labor Market and Unemployment” (headed by Rothschild together with Gunter Tichy at the University of Graz), and “The Austrian Center for Labor Economics and the Analysis of the Welfare State between 2008-2014", headed by Rudolf Winter-Ebmer.
+In addition, there have been numerous other important research studies relating to various fields, such as International Economics and Public Economics, among many others.